cube-alchemy/cube-alchemy/docs/concepts/queries.md

 # Understanding Queries

-Queries in Cube Alchemy bring together metrics and dimensions to answer specific business questions.
+Queries in Cube Alchemy bring together metrics and dimensions to answer specific questions.

 A query consists of three key components: